STAT545-UBC-hw-2018-19/hw01-acheng-ubc/README.md

 3. The number 3
 4. Collections with less than 5 things in them

-I can make tables like this:
+I can also make tables like this:

 **Table 1.** *Pros and Cons of taking STAT545 this year*